SeokbinKang/ARMath/README.md

 > An Android mobile app that recognizes the surrounding environment, generates mathematics problems, and supports interative problem solving via physical and touchscreen interaction.

-**This project is under development
+## Status
-- build status
+- This project is under development

 - issues (waffle.io maybe)
 - devDependencies
 - npm package